$\ell^p$ metrics on cell complexes: Introduction

 \bmthm[Theorem~\ref{thm:cube_complex_unique_bicombing_allp}] Let $X$ denote any CAT(0) cube complex, endowed with the standard piecewise $\ell^p$-metric, for some $p \in [1,\infty]$.
 Then $X$ is CUB, i.e. it admits a unique convex geodesic bicombing $\sigma^p$, which varies continuously in $p$. \emthm

-Note that, to our knownledge, the existence a unique convex bicombing is also new for the piecewise $\ell^1$ metric on a CAT(0) cube complex.
-It is also interesting to point out that we actually use larger values of $p$ to prove the limiting case $p=1$.
+Note that, to our knowledge, the existence a unique convex bicombing is also new for the piecewise $\ell^1$ metric on a CAT(0) cube complex.
+It is perhaps surprising that this is established using values of $p$ greater than 1.

-In order to prove this result, we describe very precisely the behaviour of local geodesics, by stating two simple conditions that generalise results of Ardila--Owen--Sullivant for the CAT(0) metric \cite{ardilaowensullivant:geodesics}.
-There has been a significant amount of interest in these CAT(0) results in computational geometry.
-We refer to Section~\ref{sec:lp_cube_complex} for the notations.
+In order to prove this result, we describe very precisely the behaviour of local geodesics via two simple conditions.
+This generalises results of Ardila--Owen--Sullivant for the CAT(0) metric \cite{ardilaowensullivant:geodesics}, about which there has been a significant amount of interest in computational geometry.